-16. The achievement of the PDO will be measured by the following indicators: (a) increase in the productivity of targeted crops by at least 20 percent in project areas, (b) increase in both the volume and value of produce marketed by at least 20 percent, and (c) number of direct project beneficiaries, of which approximately 30 percent are women.
+16. The achievement of the PDO will be measured by three indicators: (i) an increase in the productivity of targeted crops by at least 20 percent in project areas, (ii) an increase in both the volume and value of produce marketed by at least 20 percent, and (iii) the number of direct project beneficiaries, of whom approximately 30 percent will be women.